tiendu/tiendu.github.io/_posts/2024-09-26-mapping-kmers-eng.md

 This allows us to compare k-mers using bitwise operations, which are really quick!
 Even ambiguous bases, like 'N', can be handled with their own binary codes.
 By converting everything into bits, the algorithm becomes both compact and lightning fast.

-Here’s a breakdown of the full nucleotide-to-binary encoding used in the algorithm:
+Here's a breakdown of the full nucleotide-to-binary encoding used in the algorithm:

 ```
 'A': 0b0001,  # A = 1